 Highlights 1

-Background
+Background 3

 Objective 4

-Scope, Methodology, and Compliance 4

-Findings and Recommendations 5
+Findings and Recommendations 4

-1. Cash on hand agreed to records, transactions were properly documented, and pro -

-control was verified
+1. Cash on hand agreed to records, transactions were properly documented, and property control was verified

 2. Division officers submitted documentation timely in 94% of cases

-Conclusion
+Conclusion 5

-Distribution of Report b
+Distribution of Report 5

+Scope, Methodology, and Compliance 6

+Appendix A 7